When is the Best Time to Visit Switzerland?

 Summer brings plenty of sunshine but ironically it's also the rainiest season, especially along the north side of the Alps.

 Even though 2015 started out cool and wet - way below average - the weather in June, July and August was almost as hot as in 2003 - the hottest year since one started measuring temperatures 150 years ago.
 Jackets vanished for months; people lingered in street cafes late into the night and impromptu beach bars popped up around lakes and on river banks.
 Whereas July and August in 2014 brought on the rainiest summer season experienced for decades.
+2018 was so dry that wells started to dry up.

 September and the first three weeks in October are great months for outdoor activities.
 Rain is less frequent and though you might experience the first snowfall in the Alps, usually the white stuff is gone within a couple of days.
 The hiking trails are less busy, the nights are crisp but the days are sunny and balmy.
 It's my favorite time to spend outdoors in the mountains.

-The grape harvest early to mid-October brings harvest festivals abound.
+The grape harvest early to mid-October brings festivals abound.
 One place you always can taste wine and learn about the cultivation of grapes is the Vinorama in the Lavaux vineyards on Lake Geneva.

 November until mid-December is usually a bit drab since rainfall can be quite intense, daylight gets considerably shorter and the weather grows colder.
 "Frau Holle" may not have started making her bed by sprinkling the slopes with snowflakes.
 Trees are leafless and larches lose their beautiful and intense yellow-orange fall needles, flowers are gone from the windowsills, the gardens and the meadows.